frandiox/vitedge/README.md

 ### ESR Page Props

 Each page can make an optional "get page props" request to the worker before rendering.
 For example, if a page's route is `/admin/customers/123`, the endpoint `/props/admin/customers/123` will be requested automatically before rendering.
 The handler for this route must be defined in `<root>/api/props/<route name>`.

+## Requirements

+For deploying to Cloudflare, you will need an account with the [Workers Bundled plan](https://workers.cloudflare.com/sites#plans) (\$5/mo) -- _No, I'm not affiliated with Cloudflare_.

+This is required for accessing the Workers Key Value data store that handles all the static assets.

 ## Usage